markuseralp/git-essential-training-5988161/NewName.md

-This is content, so he is
+This is content, so he is hefue fu eufeu

 This is an extra line